thenexthub/Codira/docs/SIL/SIL.md

     protocol.
 -   *Associated type entries* map an associated type requirement of the protocol to the type that satisfies that requirement for the witness type.
-Note that the witness type is a source-level Swift type and not a SIL type.
+Note that the witness type is a source-level Codira type and not a SIL type.
 One associated type entry must exist for every required associated type of the witnessed protocol.
 -   *Associated type protocol entries* map a protocol requirement on an